smartcontractkit/crec-sdk/README.md

 The DvP service can optionally include the token approval/hold transaction in the settlement operations.

+For more details on the DvP service, see the [DVP Service README](services/dvp/README.md).

 ### CCIP Service

 The CCIP (Cross Chain Interoperability Protocol) service allows for the transfer of tokens and sending of messages